merchant-prince/laravel-docker/harivansh_laravel_docker/templates/README.md

 ## Architecture

-The directory structure of this project is as follows:
+Its directory structure of is as follows:

 ```
 [[PROJECT_NAME]]      <----  The root project directory